 Serviceable touring performance

 Best Bang for the Buck

-With the uphill performance of Dynafit's much more expensive boots and serviceable downhill performance, the Dynafit Radical CR is a great entry to the field at $550.
-You can buy other AT boots for similar price but those do not tour nearly as well as the Radical.
-Like Dynafit's other boots maybe the biggest downside is there is a little more "fiddle factor" to get used to these boots, but also like the rest of their line, after a few days of touring you'll get it figured out.
-The Radical CR is also quite heavy, as compared to boots with this level of downhill performance.
-At this downhill performance level, for instance, the La Sportiva Spectre 2.0 is a pound and a half lighter, but $200 more.
-In the end, for new consumers looking for a good deal, the Radical has a great range of cuff motion, durable construction, and serviceable up and downhill performance.
+With the uphill performance of Dynafit's much more expensive boots and serviceable downhill performance, the Dynafit Radical Boot is an excellent entry to the field at $550.
+You can buy other AT boots for a similar price, but those do not tour nearly as well as the Radical.
+Like Dynafit's other boots, maybe the biggest downside is there is a little more "fiddle factor" to get used to these.
+On the other hand, like with the rest of their line, after a few days of touring, you'll get it figured out.
+The Radical is also quite heavy, as compared to boots with this level of downhill performance.
+At this downhill performance level, for instance, the La Sportiva Spectre 2.0 is a pound and a half lighter for the pair, but $200 more.
+In the end, for new consumers looking for a good deal, the Radical has a vast range of cuff motion, durable construction, and serviceable up and downhill performance.

 Easy to fit